flatironinstitute/stan-playground-old/public/markdown/about.md

 ## Execution of Stan Analyses

 A Stan analysis involves a .stan file, a .json dataset file, and certain execution parameters for the Stan sampler, all specified using a .spa (Stan Playground analysis) file.
-With the "Create job" button, the system launches a job to perform the analysis using the workspace's allocated compute resources.
+With the "Run" button, the system launches a job to perform the analysis using the workspace's allocated compute resources.
 Upon completion, results are stored in a corresponding .spa.out file and can be visualized using [MCMC Monitor](https://github.com/flatironinstitute/mcmc-monitor/blob/main/README.md).

 ## Compute Resources